springdoc/springdoc.github.io/index.md

 *   @RouterOperation: It can be used alone, if the Router bean contains one single route related to the REST API..
     When using @RouterOperation, its not mandatory to fill the path

-	A @RouterOperation, can reference directly a spring Bean (beanClass property) and the underlying method (beanMethod property): Springdoc-openapi, will then inspect this method and the swagger annotations on this method level.
+*   @RouterOperation, can reference directly a spring Bean (beanClass property) and the underlying method (beanMethod property): Springdoc-openapi, will then inspect this method and the swagger annotations on this method level.

 ```java
 @Bean